 “Determine which plants are present, and their productivity and quality," he said.
 "Are there weeds you don’t want?
 Are they just annual weeds that are fairly easy to control, or perennials like Canada thistle, spurge, knapweed, etc. that will require herbicide to get them under control?”

-Dr. Glenn Shewmaker, State Forage Specialist, University of Idaho, recommended taking a close look to decide whether renovating will be economical.
+Dr. Glenn Shewmaker, Extension Forage Specialist, University of Idaho, recommended taking a close look to decide whether renovating will be economical.

 “There can be reasons to do it—such as putting in forage species more suited to your purposes, or that might last longer than the last time it was seeded," said Schewmaker.
 "If grazing management, irrigation and fertility are not well addressed, however, you might be wasting time and money trying to improve/reseed a pasture.
 Reseeding efforts will only delay production while you re-establish the pasture, cost money, and even though you’ll get some benefits for a few years it will go right back to its present condition.”